COVID-19 Coronavirus Information from the City of King City

 When will the county apply for Phase 2?

-June 17, 2020, Governor Kate Brown announced new requirements related to face coverings and a new regional approach to reopening.
-Face coverings will be required in indoor public spaces starting June 24.
-Multnomah County moves to Phase 1 this Friday.
-And lastly, Washington, Multnomah, and Clackamas counties will move together as a region for any further reopening progress.
-This means the earliest our county can enter Phase 2 would be July 10.
-Read the full press release.
+On June 17, Governor Kate Brown announced that Washington, Multnomah, and Clackamas counties will move together as a region for any further reopening progress.
+This means the earliest our county can enter Phase 2 would have been July 10.

 King City Phase 1 | Effective 6/1/2020 (WA County)

 To slow the spread of coronavirus and protect our community members' health, the City of King City is making thoughtful decisions for our facilities.
 All guests must signing-in at the front counter and adhere to the social distancing requirements.
-Face masks as of June 18, 2020, are highly recommended, and starting on June 24, 2020 face coverings will be required in indoor public spaces.
+As of July 24, 2020 face coverings are required for everyone age five (5) and up.